korbi98/TicTacToeGo_Zero/README.md

 # TicTacToeGo_Zero
-Maschine Learning with TicTacToe with policy and MCTS (Work in Progress)
+TicTacToe Monte-Carlo-Tree Search and Reinforcement Learning

 The project contains two seperate AIs for playing TicTacToe:

     1. Monte Carlo tree search
-    2. Neural Network trained by reinforcement learning (Work in Progress)
+    2. Neural Network trained by reinforcement learning (Not working yet!)

 To launch the game, simply start the play.py script with the following parameters: